R0ckySu/MewtwoMegaEvo/README.md

 multidimensional parameter lists by meshgrid.
 For e.x., if we have 3 different parameter list, with length of M, N, K, need to be swept from different dimensions.
 ParamSpan is exporting 3 parameter list with same length of (M * N * K).
 We can replace the file names with the exported files in the sim_config.json to perform the multidimensional sweeping.
 String or numerical parameter lists are all accepted.

+## Roadmap for future version
+### Dynamic time resolution simulation
+Dynamic time resolution simulation is a technique allows us to have different zones of time resolution in a single simulation.
+This is especially useful when the amplitude of pulsed Hamiltonians are several orders of magnitude different.
+This would burn horrible scale of the memory resources and makes the seemingly easy simulation super hard.
+For e.x., if we have AWG_Hamiltonian in THz regime, while microwave Hamiltonian in GHz regime, and the total simulation time is around few ms, we will need 10^9 steps for just a single shot!
+However, the AWG Hamiltonian may only be pulsed for few ns, which means we are wasting tremendous computation resource! <br/>
+To make it possible, we will need context switching strategy for different time resolution zones.
+### Webbased User Interface